Ulsan: Education and Research

+Ulsan is home to one of Korea’s four national institutes of science and technology, the Ulsan National Institute of Science and Technology (UNIST).
+It is also home to the University of Ulsan and Ulsan College.

 Transportation

 The city transport department plans to build a light-rail line.
 The bus system shows a specific ETA at most bus stops.

 Ulsan Airport, constructed in 1970 and expanded in 1997, has more than 20 flights per day to and from Seoul's Gimpo International Airport and 4 flights per week to and from Jeju International Airport.
 In November 2010, Korea's high-speed train network, the KTX, was extended to Ulsan.
 This provides a high-speed link to Seoul, with a running time of just over 2 hours.
 The new KTX station, Ulsan Station, is in nearby Eonyang, with a series of express buses (5001-5005), as well as some city buses serving the new station.
 The original city station has been renamed Taehwa River Station.

 In December 2016, 10 Hyundai ix35 FCEVs, the first hydrogen fuel cell taxis in the country, entered test operation.